Understanding Heat Stroke in Cats and How to Prevent It

 Panting is one of the first symptoms a cat will exhibit if they are experiencing a heat stroke.
 The most obvious sign of heat stroke in a cat is an internal temperature of 104 degrees Fahrenheit or higher.
 To take your cat’s temperature, you need to use a rectal thermometer to get an accurate reading.

-Other symptoms of heat stroke can include rapid pacing as well as showing signs of intense anxiety such as meowing frequently.
+Other symptoms of heat stroke in cats can include rapid pacing as well as showing signs of intense anxiety such as meowing frequently.
 If your cat’s tongue or mouth is bright red those are also indicators of heat stroke.

 Treatment for a Cat Experiencing Heat Stroke